Friday, June 28, 2024

 About 15 years ago I bought a used 1936 Rickenbacher that looks similar to this guitar.
 I paid $900 for mine from a guy in Nine Mile Falls, Washington.
 The guitar didn't include a case, it came in Styrofoam.
 It has a sweet tone.
 Here is a photo of me playing it on Guam at Ypao Beach about 17 years ago. ...

 I also have a 1953 Rickenbacker Bakelite.
 Both of my Rickenbacher steel guitars have Horse-shoe Pickups.
-They have a sweet tone that todays steel guitar don't have.
+They have a sweet tone that today's steel guitar don't have.
 I like my 1953 better because it also has a tone control.
 I originally came with black and white panels (aka, the Panda model).
 I removed the plates, sanded them, and repainted them silver).
 Bakelite is the same material used to make bowling balls.
 Pretty neat.

-I am shocked how much prices have skyrockets on musical instruments over the past 15 years!
+I am shocked how much prices have skyrocketed on musical instruments over the past 15 years!
 I recently looked at a reissue of a 1965 black Emmons pedal steel guitar, which costs about $12,000 with tax.
 That's insane!
 I paid $2,500 for my new double neck Emmons' LeGrande in 1992.
 I sold it years later.
 My favorite pedal steels as far as tone are the old Pro-II Sho-Buds, but mechanically they are limited in what they can do.
 For someone with a very basic pedal/knee setup that would be fine, but you can forget about lowering strings 5 and 6 a whole tone.

 On my S-10 Rittenberry (which I paid $3,000 for about 13 years ago) I lower strings 5 and 6 a whole tone on separate knee levers (which is what Tommy White does).
 As a general rule you should always buy NEW when getting a pedal steel, to avoid inheriting other people's headaches.
 Show-Pro is what I would recommend for a new pedal steel.